Vinesauce: Red Vox

-Red Vox is a rock band formed by Vinny and drummer Mike in 2015.
+Red Vox is a rock band formed by Vinny and drummer Mike (Jabroni Mike) in 2015.
 Their music is primarily alternative rock with influences from psychedelic rock.
 Vinny has stated that rock bands such as Radiohead, Nirvana, Pink Floyd and Tame Impala were inspirations for the group's music.
-Their album Another Light was released in 2017 and peaked at #13 on the Billboard Top Heatseekers chart.
+Their second album Another Light was released in 2017 and peaked at #13 on the Billboard Top Heatseekers chart.
+They have released 6 albums and 2 EPs in total.
+In 2024, Mike left the band due to health problems.
+Red Vox performed their biggest show to date for an audience of "between 1200 and 1500" at MAGFest in January 2025.

 Other work

-In 2014, Vinesauce interviewed video game developer Edmund McMillen to discuss secrets surrounding his game The Binding of Isaac.
+In 2014, Vinny interviewed video game developer Edmund McMillen to discuss secrets surrounding his game The Binding of Isaac.
 In 2020, Vinny appeared in an episode of the Boundary Break web series focused on the out-of-bounds content of Animal Crossing: New Horizons.
+In 2022, Vinny interviewed the actor Jack Mulcahy for starring in Creating Rem Lezar and discussed topics relating to insight on actors and film production.
+They also discussed the emotional aspects of the film and how Rem Lezar was specifically designed.

 Impact

-Vinesauce's videos have been credited for popularizing Internet memes, such as The Daily Dot citing Vinesauce member Joel's Rollercoaster Tycoon videos as bringing various memes to a wider audience.
+Vinesauce's videos have been credited for popularizing Internet memes, such as The Daily Dot citing Joel's RollerCoaster Tycoon videos as bringing various memes to a wider audience.
 Vinny's level creations on Super Mario Maker have also inspired similar creepypasta-based levels in the game.

 TechRadar cited Vinesauce as one of the 10 best YouTube channels playing games in a 2016 listicle, noting Vinny's Active Worlds videos and the channel's focus on esoteric games and mods.
 In 2021, Vinesauce was cited as an example of a "comfort creator" in an article from The New York Times.

+On February 20, 2020, the Washington-based provider Wave Broadband had its Emergency Alert System equipment hijacked, causing approximately 3,000 customers in Jefferson County to receive multiple false messages, including one telling viewers to subscribe to Vinesauce on Twitch.
+This was unaffiliated with Vinesauce, and neither Vinny nor any of the affiliated members appear to have commented on it.

 On September 30, 2022, Vinny was invited by CNN to speak about his experience with the musical-comedy game Trombone Champ.
 In November 2022, he was again invited by CNN to speak about his experience with the video game Placid Plastic Duck Simulator with Rick Damigella.